top of page

 Post-Release Analysis

-After a soft launch on GX Corner, Opera's game marketplace, I tracked engagement via Mixpanel and observed high click-throughs but a low turnover for GameMaker installs.
+The tool was soft launched on GX Corner - Opera's game marketplace.
+I tracked engagement via Mixpanel, observing high click-throughs but low turnover into GameMaker installs.

 • I investigated this drop-off and presented findings to Gothenburg stakeholders, which later informed post-release changes.